NoCheatPlus/Docs/Development/Roadmap.md

 For a more detailed explanation or discussion of future design issues see the Design (TODO: link) page.

 # Current focus
+* Minimum piston compatibility and other bug fixes.
-* Planning and preparation (fight checks, horizontal speeding, 1.9, interact ray-tracing, minimum piston compatibility, other bug fixes).
+* Planning and preparation (fight checks, horizontal speeding, 1.9, interact ray-tracing, other bug fixes).
 Likely there will be a couple of releases with mixed content.
 * Milestone: Refine fight checks (false positives, precision): 2015-11-28 [Postponed or split into several iterations due to bugs, possibly 1.9.]

 # Scheduled